 How's your summer going so far?
 We're just coming out of a heat wave unlike anything we've seen in Montreal in recent years.
 Considering what a brutal winter we had though, I have ZERO complaints.

 And the heat did not stop us from enjoying as many meals on the deck as possible.
-Especially light, flavorful meals that go nicely with a cold beer.
-For me, this equals tacos!
+Especially light, flavorful meals that go nicely with a cold beer or this fresh squeezed lemonade recipe.

 I whipped up a quick black bean and corn salsa, and with an easy lime crema and some crumbled queso to top it all off, this was the perfect outdoor summer meal!